dragonfly-science/dragonfly-website/content/careers/tornquist-mckenzie/content.md

 involved in so you get to do what you're interested in and what makes you happy.
 I liked being given my own project that I could approach however I wanted."

-"I also like that there's lots of training here.
-When I first started I didn't know a lot of the practices that we use.
-It was overwhelming but now I've learned it all.
-It's such a great system."

-"We do training on programming and practices continuously and we also do a book club for stats every second week.
+"We do training on programming and research practices continuously, and we also do a book club for stats every second week.
 We read a chapter then someone takes the session.
 A mix of people are doing it from experts to people like me who are learning, but everyone is included in everything.
 We can ask questions and go